Would you like to travel Europe cheap?

 The Landscape of Bieszczady Mountains during the sunrise © milosz_g / Adobe Stock

-This beautiful Polish mountain range is located on the southeast corner of Poland and forms part of Carpathian mountains.
+This beautiful Polish mountain range is located in the southeast corner of Poland and forms part of the Carpathian mountains.
 The highest peak is Tarnica, reaching 1346 metres.

 The most popular trail to Tarnica mountain starts in Wolosate village: